Table of Contents

 Chefs today are experimenting with charnushka in innovative ways—think sprinkle-on salads, infused oils, or even as a seasoning for popcorn!

-- Digestive aid: Known to soothe bloating and improve gut health
+- Digestive aid: Traditional use and modern research indicate that charnushka can soothe bloating and improve gut health.

-- Immune booster: Contains nutrients like iron, calcium, and vitamin B1
+- Immune booster: Rich in nutrients like iron, calcium, and vitamin B1, charnushka supports immune function.

 Buying Guide: How to Choose the Best Charnushka